eniomarku/SafeLib-TNSM/SafeLib_Lib3/README.md

   * make SGX=1 distclean && make SGX=1 && SGX=1 ./pal_loader load_balancer

  - ## Run AB scenario
-   Note: A and B needs to be installed in different physical hardware machines, each of these hardware machines do not need to have SGX activated.

    On B machine (Let suppose that libVNF is cloned at /home/eniomb/L3VNF)
    - Install libVNF